 All submissions will be peer reviewed.
 All papers will be freely available to the public on the NSS website.
 Authors will retain copyright and may republish, for example, on personal and institution web pages.
 Papers published in journals or under consideration will not be accepted.
 However, works previously published in conferences or personal web pages may be submitted if substantial improvements have been made since previous publication.
 The target audience includes graduate students, professors, and aerospace professionals.
 Authors may assume readers have at least a bachelor’s degree in a relevant subject area.
 As the journal accepts papers from a wide variety of disciplines, an appendix briefly describing the relevant background may be included.
 By submitting a manuscript the author(s) assert(s) that they own the relevant rights and grant the National Space Society unlimited, non-exclusive publishing rights.
 To submit a paper send an email to [email protected] including the paper and the answers to the three questions above.
 Editors

-- Bryce Meyer, National Space Society, Assistant Editor
+- Al Globus, National Space Society, Editor

 - Gary Barnhard, National Space Society